Skip to Main Content

 Now that you've taken the quiz, think about how you take notes.
 Do you use more of the active or the passive techniques that were listed?

-If you use more of the passive note taking techniques, you're less likely to remember things you learn, so you may end up doing more checking of your notes when writing assignments or revising.
-Try out some more active learning approaches such as those found in this quiz and check the note taking guide for more handy tips.
+If you use more of the passive note taking techniques, you may be less likely to remember things you learn, so you may end up doing more checking of your notes when you come to use them.

 From note-taking to note-making